 Mastercard’s year end study for 2020 showed online sales growing 49% compared to 2019.
 They also noted that single day sales like Black Friday had decreased in favor of more consistent online shopping over the rest of the year.

 The Brightfield group conducted a study and found that a whopping 49% of Millennial and Gen Z buyers expected to use more CBD than normal for the duration of the pandemic.
-The study attributes this increase to the need for customers to manage their anxiety, depression, and insomnia – all worse as a result of the pandemic.
+The study attributes this increase to the need for customers to cope differently – harder as a result of the pandemic.

 Many publicly traded hemp and CBD companies reported better years than ever in 2020.
 Their success shows that interest in CBD is not waning, despite what naysayers want you to believe.
 What do these reports mean for you?
 If you’re starting your CBD business this year, having a business website is a smart move.
 You’ve got a better chance than ever at being found and followed!